-semantic language for neurons over the cybergraph
+semantic language for neurons over the cybergraph. whitepaper: neural language for superintelligence

 convergent successor for both formal and natural languages